 If you're a doctoral student, you should check whether you can apply for any of our studentships and scholarships.
 Our postgraduate funding page offers alternative funding opportunities for both master's and doctoral students.
 This includes trusts and charities as well as independent funding bodies.

 United States federal loans

-Loans are available from the United States of America for US students studying at the University of Bath.
-The University is recognised by the United States Government for the purpose of Federal Student Loans.
+If you are an American student, then funding and loans are available from the United States to study at Bath.
+The University is recognised by the United States Government for Federal Student Loans.

 Our Registration (OPE Identification) Number is 0116 7900.

 If you are a Canadian student, then funding and loans are available from the Canadian Government or a private loan from a Canadian bank.

 Save the Student provides further information about scholarships and funding for international students.

 If you are a migrant worker, then you may be entitled to the same student finance support package as a UK national.
 Find out more about the eligibility criteria, what funding you may be entitled to, and how to apply for funding, from the Universities and Colleges Admissions Service (UCAS).

 If you are a migrant worker or a family member of one, you need to provide evidence of continued employment in the UK.

 The UK Council for International Student Affairs also provides information about migrant worker status.